SecondNewtonLaw/Global-Functions-Documentation/Libraries/Filesystem.md

 ```

 ### Parameters
-- `path` - path to the file that will be wrote to
+- `path` - path to the file that will be wrote to.
-- `data` - the data to be written into the file
+- `data` - the data to be written into the file.

 ### Example